Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Results

 \subsubsection{Functional Connectivity at Brain Lobes Level}

-The functional connectivity at the brain lobes level was evaluated to verify the alterations that happened due to the administration of propofol on the functional connectivity of each brain lobe.
-This measure considered all the connections in which nodes of the respective brain lobes participated, evaluates both intra-lobe connectivity (connections established among the nodes of the same lobe) and inter-lobe connectivity (connections established among the specific brain lobe to nodes of all other brain lobes).
+The functional connectivity at the brain lobe's level was evaluated to verify the alterations that happened in each brain lobe's functional connectivity due to propofol's administration.
+This measure considered all the connections in which nodes of the respective brain lobes participated and evaluated both intra-lobe connectivity (connections established among the nodes of the same lobe) and inter-lobe connectivity (connections established among the specific brain lobe to nodes of all other brain lobes).

 \begin{itemize}

 \item Transition Phase